About the Merit Systems Protection Board

 • Member Mark A. Robbins: Mr Robbins was nominated by President Barack Obama on Dec 5, 2011, and confirmed by the Senate on April 26, 2012.
 He replaces Mary M. Rose as a board member.
 Mr Robbins previously worked as a senior provincial law advisor in Iraq prior to his appointment, and has a great deal of experience as the Executive Director of the White House Privacy and Civil Liberties Oversight Board, besides other roles as General Counsel in the government, and practicing attorney in the private sector.
 His term ends on March 1, 2018.

-The three member board is charged with fulfilling the
+The Board is charged with fulfilling the

 mission of the MSPB - to protect the federal merit system and